-Assess the severity of infection using the IWGDF/ISDA classification criteria (4,6) and in patients with PAD we recommend using the Wlfl (wound/ischaemia/infection) system to stratify amputation risk and revascularisation benefit (3,6).
-For communication among healthcare professionals we recommend the SINBAD system, which can also be used for audit of outcome of populations (6).
+Assess the severity of infection using the IWGDF/ISDA classification criteria, ^{4,6} and in patients with PAD, we recommend using the WIfI (wound/ischaemia/infection) system to stratify amputation risk and revascularisation benefit. ^{3,6} For communication among health care professionals, we recommend the SINBAD system, which can also be used for audit of outcome of populations.
+6

-PRINCIPLES OF ULCER TREATMENT
+7 | ULCER TREATMENT

 Foot ulcers will heal in the majority of patients if the clinician bases treatment on the principles outlined below.
 However, even optimum wound care cannot compensate for continuing trauma to the wound bed, or for inadequately treated ischemia or infection.
-Patients with an ulcer deeper than the subcutaneous tissues often require intensive treatment, and, depending on their social situation, local resources and infrastructure, they may need to be hospitalised.
+Patients with an ulcer deeper than the subcutaneous tissues often require intensive treatment, and, depending on their social situation, local resources, and infrastructure, they may need to be hospitalized.

-I. Pressure offloading and ulcer protection
+7.1 | Pressure offloading and ulcer protection